HR Tip of the Week

 Consider religious accommodations.

-Federal law and many state laws require employers to provide a reasonable accommodation for an individual's sincerely held religious beliefs or practices, absent undue hardship to the company.
-Some religious practices—such as tattoos, piercings, beards, and headwear—may conflict with your dress and grooming standards.
+Federal law and many state laws require employers to provide a reasonable accommodation for an individual's sincerely held religious beliefs or practices, unless doing so would impose substantial increased costs in relation to the operations of the particular business (that is, undue hardship.).
+Some religious practices — such as tattoos, piercings, beards, and headwear — may conflict with your dress and grooming standards.
 If they do conflict, consider possible reasonable accommodations, such as granting an exception to the policy.

 Consider disability accommodations.

-Absent undue hardship, covered employers are also required to provide a reasonable accommodation for an individual’s disability.
+Absent undue hardship (defined differently than for religious accommodations), covered employers are also required to provide a reasonable accommodation for an individual’s disability.
 There may be cases where an employee cannot comply with your policy as a result of a disability.
-For example, if your policy prohibits facial hair, you may need to provide a reasonable accommodation to an employee who has a disability that prevents him from shaving closely.
+For example, if your policy prohibits facial hair, you may need to provide a reasonable accommodation to an employee who has a disability that prevents them from shaving closely.

 Train supervisors.